 The jack stud is shorter than the full-length king stud on each side of a window or door or garage opening but critical for holding up the ends of the header that bridges the gap.
 The jack stud is sometimes also called as trimmer stud or shoulder studs.

-In this article you know about how many jack studs do i need for a 5′, 6′, 8′, 10′, 12′ & 16 foot opening, it may be garage door opening, windows and door opening.
-Also read about how many jack studs do i need for a garage door that will help you selecting right size and their number to installation of door or opening.
+In this article you know about how many jack studs do i need for a garage door that will help you selecting right size and their number to installation of door or opening.
 King, jack and cripple studs shall be of the same dimension and thickness as the adjacent wall studs.

 Jack stud height

-Height of jack studs should be 81″ for 80″ tall door.
-To decide the jack stud height just add 1 inch to height of door.
-For example if your door height is is 78″, just add 1 inch to it, so you cut 79″ height for jack stud.
+The height of jack studs need to be 81″ for 80″ tall door.
+To determine the jack stud height just add 1 inch to height of door.
+For example, if your door height is 78″, just add 1 inch to it, so you cut 79″ height for jack stud.

 We should always use two studs on each side of the door opening.
 The first will be continuous from the top plate to the bottom plate.
 This is called a king stud.
 The next jack stud will be cut to the height of your door plus 2-1/2″ and minus the thickness of the bottom plate 1-1/2″ as it will rest on top of this.
 So your jack stud height should be cut at 81″ for a 80″ tall door.
 Your header size is determined by the load it carries.